How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 If you don’t think you’ll commit to writing long prose, I recommend the One Line a Day Journal, which is what I use now.
 The journal is set up so you can easily look back over a five-year period, and your only commitment is one sentence a day–how easy is that?

-I’m a more than a year into mine now and desperately wish I had started it when we first got married.
+I’m a more than 8 years into mine now (second volume!) and desperately wish I had started it when we first got married.

 Swiss Army Knife — Want to slice some bread or cheese, or even open a wine bottle for your picnic in Paris?
 Having a Swiss Army Knife will make that so much easier!